jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 Next, you generate the builder's structure.
 In this case, though, you want to have `Option<T>` attributes.
 When you call `ThingBuilder::new()`, attributes which have a default value will be set to `Some(default_value)`, while the others will be set to `None`.
-Basically, you set it to whathever you put on the right side of the equal sign, in your pattern.
+Basically, you set it to whatever you put on the right side of the equals sign, in your pattern.
 When the time will come to `build()` the instance, you require from all attributes to be `Some`.

 Here's how it goes: